kosivantsov/omegat_scripts/aux_scripts/README.md

 ### Caveats

 To avoid conflicts, the script deletes all jar files from the **installation folder** (if that folder is writeable) or prompts the user do so manually (if the folder is read-only).

-Those files should be backed up if that folder is writeable and they are to be kept.
+Any jar files that the user might wish to keep can be saved under a subfolder in the `plugins` folder, e.g. `plugins\my_folder`.
+That way they will be protected and the customization script will not touch them.

 ### Where is the user configuration folder